Study Away (Domestic USA)

 A place-based, interdisciplinary, experiential course exploring the bottom of the Cape Fear River Basin (Guilford College is near the headwaters, at the top of the same basin).
-After 3 preparatory days on campus, students will spend 2 weeks at the Barrier Island Study Center on Bald Head Island.
+After three preparatory days on campus, students will spend two weeks at the Barrier Island Study Center on Bald Head Island.
 Students will share and photograph this exceptional place with the year-round residents, including American alligators, red foxes, and loggerhead turtles, kayaking through salt marshes, while learning about barrier island and beach ecology.
 PPS will fund guest lectures in Natural Sciences and Humanities to complement the primary theme of the course, documenting and creating a culture of place as defined by water.
 For the last three days, students return to campus to finish an independent project including a portfolio of images or video and text documenting their experiences and understanding of the place.
 Fulfills the Arts requirement.

 Estimated cost: $1597.50 APPLY for this experience.